zowe/sample-spring-boot-api-service/README.md

 Open <https://localhost:10080/api/v1/greeting> in your browser or favorite REST API client (for example [HTTPie](https://httpie.org/), [REST Client for VSCode](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), or [Insomnia](https://insomnia.rest/).

+The default page <https://localhost:10080/> opens Swagger UI with the API Documentation.

 ## Customize and Extend Your Application

 For further reference, please consider the following sections: